banbar/SpaceTimeCube/README.md

 The spatial and temporal extents of the data could be defined, as well as whether a weight is assigned to each point, and if so its range.

-If the optional parameter **create tiff files** had been selected, for each time slice a tiff file would be created providing cell-level statistic (Getis-Ord $G_i*$ or Local Moran's I) values.
+If the optional parameter **create tiff files** had been selected, for each time slice a tiff file would be created providing cell-level statistic (Getis-Ord $G_i$* or Local Moran's I) values.
 In addition, the 2D grids shapefile would also be created:

 <p align="center">
   <img width="600" src="img/5_tiff_files.jpg">